Stagnant industry, weak retail sales point to grim Q4

-LONDON Industrial output in Britain flatlined in September and retailers saw sales dwindle in October, data showed on Tuesday, fuelling concerns that the economy may contract in the final quarter of the year.
+LONDON Industrial output flatlined in September and retailers saw sales dwindle in October, data showed on Tuesday, fuelling concerns that the economy may contract in the final quarter of the year.

 The slew of dire economic news will keep pressure on the government to find ways to boost growth without compromising its goal of erasing the country's huge budget deficit, while the risk of another recession raises the prospect of even more quantitative easing by the Bank of England.